 The Disco is a practically perfect backpacker bag for side sleepers, with its iconic Spoon™ Shape meticulously designed to achieve the delicate equilibrium between convenience and portability.

 Moreover, its thermal vents provide an excellent way to eliminate any excess heat during the summertime, thus keeping you comfortably cool.

-Furthermore, the men’s models are equipped with left-sided zippers, and women’s with right-sided ones, enabling two Discos to be combined into a double sleeping bag.
+Furthermore, the men’s models are equipped with left-sided zippers, and women’s with right-sided ones, which combines two Discos into a double sleeping bag.

 Whether you are out on a thru-hike or just on a simple camping trip, a sleeping bag will help keep you warm and comfortable to sleep through the night.